-Mass General Brigham is dedicated to making clinical care more equitable for its patients.
-One area being transformed is kidney transplantation and organ donation.
+Mass General Brigham is dedicated to making clinical care more equitable for patients by transformin is kidney transplant care.

-In this article, Dr. Cohen and Winfred W. Williams, MD, a Mass General Brigham nephrologist and associate chief of Nephrology at Mass General, discuss the barriers minority patients face in the health care system, the EqKT Initiative, and how to make care for chronic kidney disease more widely accessible to the communities that need it the most.
+Dr. Cohen and Winfred W. Williams, MD, a Mass General Brigham nephrologist and associate chief of Nephrology at Mass General, describe their work to make chronic kidney disease care more widely accessible to the communities that need it the most.

 Why is there such a big gap between the need for kidney disease care and access to care for minority patients?
 “One of the big factors is structural racism and how that plays out in minority communities,” explains Dr. Williams.
 “There’s a lack of access to high-quality health care, lack of access to early referral to kidney specialists, and then there are a lot of what we call social determinants of health that contribute to the excess burden of CKD in communities that are underserved and under-resourced.”
 For instance, 40% of Hispanic and 12% of African American patients don’t have health insurance, which affects their ability to afford health care.